costas778/serverless/README.md

 The service handles all the heavy lifting of accepting and processing API calls, including traffic management, authorization, monitoring, and version management, allowing developers to focus on their application logic.

+**Amazon Simple Queue Service (SQS)**

+Amazon Simple Queue Service (SQS) is a fully managed message queuing service that enables decoupling and scaling of distributed systems and components.

+This service is particularly useful when you need to decouple components of a distributed application while ensuring reliable message delivery.